-- \ All portfolio investments are non-income-producing, unless otherwise identified.
+^{} All portfolio investments are non-income-producing, unless otherwise identified.
 Equity investments are subject to lock-up restrictions upon their IPO.
 Preferred dividends are generally only payable when declared and paid by the portfolio company's board of directors.
 Unless otherwise noted, all investments were pledged as collateral under the Credit Facility.
 The Company's directors, officers, employees and staff, as applicable, may serve on the board of directors of the Company's portfolio investments.
 (Refer to "Note 3-Related-Party Arrangements").
 All portfolio investments are considered Level 3 and valued using significant unobservable inputs, unless otherwise noted.
 (Refer to "Note 4-Investments at Fair Value").
-All portfolio investments are considered Level 3 and valued using unobservable inputs, unless otherwise noted.
+All portfolio investments are considered Level 3 and valued using unobservable inputs, unless noted.
 All of the Company's portfolio investments are restricted as to resale, unless otherwise noted, and were valued at fair value as determined in good faith by the Company's Board of Directors.
-(Refer to "Note 2-Significant Accounting Policies-Investments at Fair Value"). - \\\ Investment is income-producing. - (1) "Affiliate Investments" are investments in those companies that are "Affiliated Companies" of Sutter Rock Capital Corp., as defined in the 1940 Act.
+(Refer to "Note 2-Significant Accounting Policies-Investments at Fair Value").

+Investment is income-producing.

+- (1) "Affiliate Investments" are investments in those companies that are "Affiliated Companies" of Sutter Rock Capital Corp., as defined in the 1940 Act.
 In general, a company is deemed to be an "Affiliate" of Sutter Rock Capital Corp. if Sutter Rock Capital Corp. owns 5% or more of the voting securities (i.e., securities with the right to elect directors) of such company. - (2) "Control Investments" are investments in those companies that are "Controlled Companies" of Sutter Rock Capital Corp., as defined in the 1940 Act.
 In general, under the 1940 Act, the Company would "Control" a portfolio company if the Company owned more than 25% of its outstanding voting securities (i.e., securities with the right to elect directors) and/or had the power to exercise control over the management or policies of such portfolio company. - (3) The SPBRX, INC. (f/k/a GSV Sustainability Partners, Inc.) preferred shares held by Sutter Rock Capital Corp. do not entitle Sutter Rock Capital Corp. to a preferred dividend rate.
-During the three and six months ended June 30, 2019, SPBRX, INC. declared, and Sutter Rock Capital Corp. received, an aggregate of \$200,000 in cash distributions.
+During the three months ended September 30, 2019, SPBRX, INC. declared, and Sutter Rock Capital Corp. received, an aggregate of \$0 in cash distributions.
 Sutter Rock Capital Corp. does not anticipate that SPBRX, INC. will pay distributions on a quarterly or regular basis or become a predictable distributor of distributions. - (4) Sutter Rock Capital Corp.'s investments in StormWind, LLC are held through Sutter Rock Capital Corp.'s wholly owned subsidiary, GSVC SW Holdings, Inc. - (5) Interest will accrue daily on the unpaid principal balance of the note.
 Interest began compounding annually on November 26, 2015.
-Accrued interest is not payable until the earlier of (a) the closing of a subsequent equity offering by CUX, Inc. (d/b/a CorpU), or (b) the maturity of the note. - (6) Subsequent to December 31, 2018, Ozy Media Inc.'s obligations under its financing arrangements with the Company became past due.
+Accrued interest is not payable until the earlier of (a) the closing of a subsequent equity offering by CUX, Inc. (d/b/a CorpU), or (b) the maturity of the note.